peteroupc/peteroupc.github.io/approxtheory.md

 For definitions of _continuous_, _derivative_, _convex_, _concave_, _Hölder continuous_, and _Lipschitz continuous_, see the definitions section in "[**Supplemental Notes for Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernsupp.html#Definitions)".

-- An _operator_ is a mapping from functions to functions.
+- An _operator_ is a mapping from a function to a function.
 - An operator $L$ is _linear_ if it satisfies $L(af)=aL(f)$ and $L(f+g)=L(f)+L(g)$ for all input functions $f$ and $g$ and every real number $a$.
 - An operator $L$ is _positive_ if it has the property that, if $f$ is nonnegative on its domain, so is $L(f)$, for every input function $f$.[^1]
 - The _operator norm_ of an operator $L$ is the maximum absolute value of $L(f)$ over all input functions $f$ with maximum absolute value 1 or less.
 This assumes $L$ takes only continuous functions.